simlun/reverse-engineering-emw200ta-433mhz-transmitter/README.md

 ![Clean plot](img/helloworld_clean_plot.png)

 Next step is to convert this stream of highs and lows to something meaningful.
 I'm ready to capture all button presses and decode the bytes.

-See the [HTML version](raw/master/helloworld.html) of the [notebook](helloworld.ipnb) for the source code of generating the above plots.
+Please see the [HTML version](https://cdn.rawgit.com/simlun/reverse-engineering-emw200ta-433mhz-transmitter/master/helloworld.html) of the [notebook](helloworld.ipnb) to enjoy the Python source code for generating the above plots.

 Decoding Highs and Lows